did-app/www/_articles/building-the-best-one-click-sign-in.md

 ## Why do we need one click sign in?

-The world has an app over population problem.
-There are so many websites and apps that want you to create an account users are fast developing ‘account creation fatigue’.
-The average user already has 150 accounts and the pace of growth shows no sign of slowing.
+Users have ‘account creation fatigue’.
+The average person already has 150+ accounts and the pace of growth shows no sign of slowing.
+There are so many websites that want you to create an account and that's why we need one click sign in.

 That’s why we need one click sign in.
 Users want to engage with content online without filling in endless forms, choosing yet another password or confirming their email address.
 Users want convenience.
 Or, to put it another way, users are lazy.
 I know I am.